 Cesar Chavez Day: Honoring Those Who Feed Us, Even Through a Pandemic

-Friday, April 3, the California Streetsblog sites will not publish, in honor of Cesar Chavez Day and of the farmworkers who harvest and pack the food we eat.
+Friday, March 26, Streetsblog San Francisco will not publish, in honor of Cesar Chavez Day and of the farmworkers who harvest and pack the food we eat.

 These hard-working people are often taken for granted, but in these times of shelter-at-home orders we need them more than ever.
 Many are working in the fields to ensure those of us staying at home have access to food.
 Their jobs are essential, and they can’t telecommute.
 They arrive at stores after a day in the fields and find empty shelves.
-Some don’t have access to proper protection, or information about how to protect themselves, from the coronavirus, and many are excluded from the $2 trillion federal relief bill.
+Some don’t have access to proper protection, or information about how to protect themselves, from the coronavirus, and many are excluded from federal relief.

 Let's hear it for the farm workers, the essential workers who are still out in the fields laboring hard to keep food on our tables and supermarket shelves.
 Let's let them know how much we appreciate the hard work they do to keep us fed during the #COVID19 pandemic. #WeFeedYou pic.twitter.com/QQHyBSGujW